epandurski/swaptacular.github.io/_posts/2023-09-02-under-the-hood-payments-web-api.md

 currencies that they need.

 I should mention that the client applications which the API is intended for, are not limited to simple mobile apps.
-A client application, for example, could be a corporate accounting server, maintaining a huge database of customers and invoices, and processing hundreds of automated transfers per second.
+The client application, for example, could be a corporate accounting server, maintaining a huge database of customers and invoices, and processing hundreds of automated transfers per second.

-Therefore, one of the main design goals for the Payments Web API is to allow the efficient synchronization between the client's local database (containing account balances, incoming and outgoing transfers, etc.) and the master database, which resides on the creditors agent node.
+Therefore, one of the main design goals for the Payments Web API is to allow efficient synchronization between the client's local database (containing account balances, incoming and outgoing transfers, etc.) and the master database, which resides on the creditors agent node.

 Another important design goal is to allow several client applications (for example, several mobile devices which the currency holder owns), to work